Shreerekha Subramanian, Ph.D.

 College of Human Sciences and Humanities

-Shreerekha Subramanian is a professor of humanities.
+Humanities.
+She is also a professor of humanities.
 Her teaching ranges across disciplines

 in the humanities from literature and women’s studies to cross-cultural studies.
 She